shreyaawari28/Basic-WebDev-Projects-/Practice_FlexBox/README.md

 - Practice HTML page structure
 - Learn CSS Flexbox fundamentals
-- Understand the concept of a flex container
+- Understand flex containers and flex items
-- Use Flexbox for layout alignment
+- Use Flexbox to create a navigation bar
-- Create a navigation bar using Flexbox
+- Learn alignment using `justify-content` and `align-items`
 - Center one div inside another using Flexbox

 </details>